 As a homeowner in Florida, there are several steps you can take to maximize your insurance claim payout.
 For instance, you need to understand what your policy covers and what it does not.
-You also need to know hurricanes, high winds and water and how each can affect your roof.
-Last, you need to know a reputable roofing contractor in Florida that is ready to help you when you need roof repair or roof replacement.
+You also need to know about hurricanes, high winds, and water and how each can affect your roof.
+Last, you need to know a reputable roofing contractor in Florida that is ready to help you when you need a roof repair or roof replacement.

 Stay Prepared for Hurricane Season

-Homeowners are often caught off-guard when they discover that their insurance policy does not cover the entire cost of the roof replacement or the insurer rejects their claim.
+Homeowners are often caught off-guard when they discover that their insurance policy does not cover the entire cost of the roof replacement, or the insurer rejects their claim.
 While it is easy to write a claim rejection off as corporate greed or an insurance scam, part of the problem is the homeowner’s lack of preparation.